Physical therapy: Pediatrics

 Pediatric physical therapy assists in the early detection of health problems and uses a variety of modalities to provide physical therapy for disorders in the pediatric population.
 These therapists are specialized in the diagnosis, treatment, and management of infants, children, and adolescents with a variety of congenital, developmental, neuromuscular, skeletal, or acquired disorders/diseases.
 Treatments focus mainly on improving gross and fine motor skills, balance and coordination, strength and endurance as well as cognitive and sensory processing/integration.

 Sports

 Physical therapists are closely involved in the care and wellbeing of athletes, including recreational, semi-professional (paid), and professional (full-time employment) participants.
+Sports injuries can be anything from minor problems like sprains and strains to more serious ones like joint instability or tendinitis.
+The ideal physical treatment for sports injuries is quite specific and is determined by the athlete's history, recovery objectives, and the kind and severity of the injury.
 This area of practice encompasses athletic injury management under 5 main categories: